 Whiteboarding

-Whiteboarding is pedagogical approach where students use whiteboards and dry erase markers in pairs or small groups to work out and solve problems and subsequently share, present, support and defend their ideas and reasoning by presenting to the class (McKagan & McPadden, 2017, Jackson et al., 2007).
-In theory, whiteboarding is an instrument for improving student discourse (Wells, et al., 1995).
+Whiteboarding is a pedagogical approach where students use whiteboards and dry erase markers in pairs or small groups to work out and solve problems and subsequently share, present, support and defend their ideas and reasoning by presenting to the class (McKagan & McPadden, 2017, Jackson et al., 2007).
+In theory, whiteboarding is an instrument for improving student discourse (Wells et al., 1995).

 Whiteboarding in useful in Modeling Instruction for many reasons.
 Whiteboarding gives students a chance to reinforce their understanding of concepts (Jackson et al., 2007).
 Whiteboarding is student-centered instruction because it naturally shifts the classroom focus from teacher-centered as students “take the floor” and present their ideas (Megowan, 2007).
 This is supported by Gomez (2008) who states instruction should be student-centered so students can develop and refine their ideas and understandings through discussions and debates.
 Arons (1997) supports this reasoning stating students who are forced to support their reasoning verbally are forced to think about the meaning behind their calculations rather than simply manipulating a formula.
 Often, students don’t have a firm understanding of their own reasoning until they are forced to express their ideas verbally (Jackson et al., 2007).

-In addition to giving students a chance to verbalize and refine their ideas, students have increased motivation to understand their reasoning as they are forced to present to their peers (Jacken et al., 2007).
+In addition to giving students a chance to verbalize and refine their ideas, students have increased motivation to understand their reasoning as they are forced to present to their peers (Jackson et al., 2007).
 Also, whiteboarding allows teachers to review student progress and guide them with Socratic questioning (Jackson et al., 2007; McKagan et al., 2017).
 This teacher review with feedback is important.
 Thornton (1977) states successful teachers need to give frequent feedback to assess the effectiveness of instruction and so students can assess their own understanding.
 This can be accomplished by teachers frequently asking questions, students asking each other questions, and having open-ended questions as part of whiteboarding activities (Committee on Undergraduate Science Education, 1997).
 With frequent feedback opportunities and other opportunities to reflect upon their understanding, students will realize when they do not fully or adequately understand a topic can then seek additional information or instruction (Brown, 2016).

 Thoron continues stating the importance of following up a demonstration with questions to further check understanding.
 In Modeling Instruction, every lab activity is concluded by each lab team preparing, on a whiteboard, a detailed post-lab analysis of the activity and reasoning that leads to the proposed models (Jackson et al., 2007).